Key Stage 2

 Science

-The Science curriculum is designed to teach our children to challenge their own ideas about science and to reflect on learning.
+The science curriculum is designed to teach our children to challenge their own ideas about science and to reflect on learning.
 The curriculum seeks to raise the profile of science for the children and to help them understand the value of science in their lives and the lives of others.
 In addition, children will understand that science is relevant to them and that a greater understanding of the scientific method will benefit them in their adult lives.

 Computing

-Computing has links with mathematics, science and design and technology, and provides insights into both natural and artificial systems.
-The core of computing is computer science, in which pupils are taught the principles of information and computation, how digital systems work and how to put this knowledge to use through programming.
-Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems, and a range of content.
-Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.
+Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.
+Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, Information and Communication Technology (ICT) – at a level suitable for the future workplace and as active participants in a digital world.
 During computing lessons, children will also learn how to stay safe online, the importance of internet safety and how to use a range of devices safely.

-The Computing curriculum is designed to enhance pupils’ computing skills by providing the opportunity to use different software packages.
+The computing curriculum is designed to enhance pupils’ computing skills by providing the opportunity to use different software packages.
 We aim to increase each pupil’s confidence when using ICT programmes and software.
-Subsequently improving research skills, hand and eye coordination, reading, and working more independently.Â
+Subsequently improving research skills, hand and eye coordination, reading and working more independently.

 Physical Education (PE)